Skip to content

 What's the difference between an EPIRB and a PLB?

-Is an AIS MOB beacon enough for offshore sailing?
+Is an AIS MOB beacon sufficient for offshore sailing?

 No — it only alerts vessels within AIS range (a few miles).
-For offshore, you need a 406 MHz EPIRB or PLB.
+For offshore sailing, you need an EPIRB or PLB 406 MHz.

 Category 1 or 2?

 Cat.
-1 = automatic float-free (the boat sinks, the beacon activates on its own).
+1 = automatic float-free release (the boat sinks, the beacon activates on its own).
 Cat.
 2 = manual activation.
-Offshore or short-handed crew: Cat.
+Offshore or reduced crew: Cat.
 1 is strongly recommended.

 What is RLS?

 The Return Link Service (via Galileo): an acknowledgment.
-An LED on the beacon confirms your alert has been received and located.
-Available on EPIRB3 / PLB3.
+An LED on the beacon confirms that your alert has been received and located.
+Available on EPIRB3 / PLB3 models.

 Do I need to register my beacon, and is it free?